PrasadP744/SRE-TASK/README.md

-THIS IS 75% Production ready setup. tweaks or mods needed
+THIS IS 75% Production ready setup. tweaks or mods needed.due to time constraints docker compose secrets hardening.

-CA signed certificates from cloudflare or AWS a  secreat vault to store the secrets docker-compose needs minor tweaks and improvements tokens and secrets should be shipped to safe store or vault